To help you meet the ADS-B Mandate, Applied Avonics now offers ready-to-ship VIVISUN® annunciators in three common configurations.

 Functional components including latching flip-flops, solid state relays, digital-to-analog signal converters, Boolean logic gates, voltage sensors, pulse/timers, electronic rotaries, diodes and terminal blocks can be combined to create over 1,000,000 possible configuration options in a small form factor enclosure offering unparalleled design flexibility.

-" I was able to use LOGIC Component Technology to create products for my customers that exceeded their expectations, while saving space, weight, time and money and increasing reliability. "
+" I was able to use NEXSYS Component Technology to create products for my customers that exceeded their expectations, while saving space, weight, time and money and increasing reliability. "

 – Able Z., Electrical Design Engineer

-" The biggest advantage to using LOGIC Component Technology is the reduction of bill of materials and less production time during terminations. "
+" The biggest advantage to using NEXSYS Component Technology is the reduction of bill of materials and less production time during terminations. "

 – Jim K., Avionics/Electrical Engineer